 Public Administrator New York County, 31 Chambers Street, Suite 311, New York, NY 10007-4030 Office:212-788-8444 Fax:212-385-0220 firstname.lastname@example.org

-Joy A. Thompson, Vice President, has been an active member of WBASNY and the Brooklyn chapter since 2009.
-This is her second year serving as a WBASNY officer.
-Last year, she joined WBASNY’s Board as the corresponding secretary.
-Ms. Thompson has co-chaired WBASNY’s Publicity and Convention committees.
+Joy A. Thompson has been an active member of WBASNY and the Brooklyn chapter since 2009.
+She joined the Brooklyn Board in 2010, immediately serving as the Recording Secretary, from 2010 to 2012, and went on to serve as a BWBA Vice President in 2016.
+In 2017, she became a statewide officer, serving first as Corresponding Secretary and then as a Vice President.
 In 2012, she received WBASNY’s Doris S. Hoffman Outstanding New Lawyer Award, which she considers a highlight of her career.

-Ms. Thompson received her J.D. in 2008 from William & Mary Law School in Williamsburg, Virginia, where she served as Co-Chair of the Institute of Bill of Rights Law (Student Division), and Symposium Editor of the William & Mary Bill of Rights Journal.
-Immediately following graduation, Ms. Thompson clerked for the Hon.
-Carol R. Edmead in New York County, from 2008 through 2010.
+Ms. Thompson received her J.D. in 2008 from William & Mary Law School in Williamsburg, Virginia, where she served as Co-Chair of the Institute of Bill of Rights Law (Student Division) and Symposium Editor of the William & Mary Bill of Rights Journal.
+Immediately following graduation, from 2008 through 2010, Ms. Thompson clerked for the Hon.
+Carol R. Edmead in the Civil Branch of New York County Supreme Court.
 Her life’s pursuits ultimately led Ms. Thompson back to Crown Heights, where she currently resides.
 She is licensed to practice law in New York and New Jersey.